-5. To issue a Serial Prescription, highlight the items then select I - Issue, ensuring Script Destination Text is populated with the name of the community pharmacy the patient is registered with or wishes to use.
+5. To issue a Serial Prescription, highlight the items then select I - Issue (or Issue and Print), ensuring Script Destination Text is populated with the name of the community pharmacy the patient is registered with or wishes to use.

 - 6. Select the Authorising GP from the list. - 7.
 Print the prescription. - 8.
 The Prescription should be signed by the GP. - 9.
-Add the Read code, 66RE (see Appendix 4). - 10.
+Add the Read code, 66RE (see Appendix 4).
+The Read code is only required to be added at the point of issuing the first Serial Prescription. - 10.
 The pharmacy or patient will collect the prescription, or you may wish to send the first SRx to the patient (see Appendix 5).